TenshouSu/Code-generator/README.md

 ## 4 kinds of files in this program:
 * Main Program of Code Generator in Root Directory. <br />
 * Template in "Template" Folder. <br />
-* Design files of Eclipse Sirius in "Sirius" and "XML" Folder. <br />
+* Design files of Eclipse Sirius in "Sirius" Folder and Sample xml in "XML" Folder. <br />
 * Generated files in "Execute" Folder <br />

 ## 3 kinds of Template: